Reiningecho90/chances-discord-bot-public/README.md

 - Issue raised, bug shoyuld be fixed by the end of the week as testing will go through then (1/25/2021)
 - Discord is currently experiencing an API outage, edits and testing are currently at a halt, more info on update release soon (1/26/2021)
 - Discord API is back up and fixinf the bug is back in session (1/26/2021)
+- Discord HTTP issues limit the eladerboard function as it would be created.
+The function will be postponed until the dedicated release and everything will be reverted to its past state (1/26/2021)